Elastic Love: Critical reception

 Upon its release, "Elastic Love" received positive reviews from most music critics.
 Becky Bain of Idolator provided a positive review, writing it "fresh", "bouncy" and "interestingly bereft of Aguilera's power notes".
 Ray Roa for Consequence of Sound wrote that "it sounds like a something that could make the stiffest indie-wallflowers bob their heads", while labeling it as "another forbearer of what looks to be one of the summer's best pop releases".
 HitFix's Melinda Newman wrote that the track is hypnotic with "adorably inane" lyrics, like "a nursery rhyme for adults set to the most infectious, trance track you can imagine".
 Stephen Thomas Erlewine for AllMusic picked "Elastic Love" as one of the four best tracks on Bionic and commented that the song has a "glassy chill".
 UK newspaper The Scotsman called it "eccentric", while Leah Greenblatt from Entertainment Weekly named it a "squiggly, hypnotic banger".
 Greg Kot from Chicago Tribune wrote that "Elastic Love" has the best moments of the album, with the electro beats and psychedelic arcade of sound effects.
-According to Attitudes Alim Kheraj, on "Elastic Love" Aguilera tones down her "powerhouse vocals" and displays versatility.
+According to Attitude's Alim Kheraj, on "Elastic Love" Aguilera tones down her "powerhouse vocals" and displays versatility.
 Kheraj called the song "the album's stand-out track".

+Writing for MusicOMH, Michael Cragg named it a "clattering, beat-driven masterpiece".
 Richard Wink from Drowned in Sound deemed it a "wonderful" track, which "makes up for the poor beginning to the album".
 He continued, "Aguilera dramatically simplifying her usual histrionic vocal delivery, which leads to some surprising results.
 The lyrics are throwaway, but clever like a dunce who has a happy knack of making a lucky guess".
 The Village Voice editor Drew Hinshaw wrote that her and M.I.A.'s lyrical chemistry acts as a "the real amorous game", calling it "a fun duet, suggesting a two-girls-at-play theme that doubles in size".
 Alexis Petridis from The Guardian deemed it the best song from the album, praising M.I.A.'s "incredible pop melody" and "off-kilter backing of squelching electronics and sub-bass" and observed how her instrumentation "has also uniquely managed to calm down Aguilera's usual attention-all-shipping vocal approach into something weirder: dead-eyed, thickly smeared with dubby echo".
 At the end of 2010, "Elastic Love" was listed at number 12 on the list of the year's best songs by Amazon.com.

-Chart performance
+Similarly, in the annual Pazz & Jop critics poll of the year's best in music, "Elastic Love" was ranked as the second best song by Andrew Stout.

+Commercial reception and live performances

 Upon the release of Bionic, "Elastic Love" debuted and peaked at number 78 on the Gaon International Digital Chart on the chart issue dated June 6, 2010, with a total of 303,768 streams.
 It also peaked at number 59 on the Gaon International Download Chart during the same week.

-Live performances

-The song was added to the set list of two Aguilera's tours: The Liberation Tour, and Christina Aguilera: The Xperience.
+The song was added to the set list of two Aguilera's tours: Liberation, and Xperience.